The Fox Talbot Museum at Lacock Abbey

 Who was William Henry Fox Talbot?
 See this short video to find out more about the Fox Talbot museum.

-Two of the Harry Potter movies were filmed at Lacock Abby and as you wander through the corridors and rooms you can see why it was chosen.
+Two of the Harry Potter movies were filmed at Lacock Abbey and as you wander through the corridors and rooms you can see why it was chosen.

 The Museum itself celebrates the achievements of a former Lacock resident, William Henry Fox Talbot.
 Who is famous for his important contributions to the invention of Photography.
 Fox Talbot is considered as one of the founders of modern photographic processes.